Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

     Although the above method provides intuition, I do not believe it is a mathematically sound deduction.
 We normally associate aliasing and the Nyquist frequency with signals that can be transformed using the Discrete Fourier Transform (DFT) .
 One requirement of the DFT is that the samples are equidistant along the discretization axis, like time or angle.
 BTT sensors are generally not equally far apart from one another.
 Even if you attempted to install them equidistantly, manufacturing errors would render the samples non-equidistant.

     You can read about this in more detail in [@vanderplas2018understanding].

+## Shaft speed effects on vibration

+!!!!I don’t think this is strictly a Ch7 comment, but I think adding a discussion on how shaft speed (or shaft vibration) would effect blade vibration would be valuable.
+Specifically how does phenomena such as whirling manifest through a BTT system?

 ## Conclusion